MercersKitchen/MusicPlayer20260202P4.github.io/Prototyping/ReadMe.txt

 v1
 - Subprograms
 - Creating an Array using Global Variables
-- Using a PRocuedure to Write One Line of Code and Access it with Parameters
+- Using a Procedure to Write One Line of Code and Access it with Parameters
 - Using a FOR Loop to Skip Count in Groups of 4, related to rect(parameters)
 - Introducing Modulus-operator and remainder to simulate skip counting rect(parameters) in groups of 4
 - Using local variables to simulate a referent-measure based grid pattern as a GUI Case Study